Last updated 08 June 2022

 Screening of the sanctions lists:

-X1 is prohibited from executing transactions with individuals, companies, or countries that are to be found in sanctions lists.
-Such lists are provided by the United Nations, European Union, UK Treasury, US Office of Foreign Assets Control (OFAC), and other governments and organisations.
+X1 is prohibited from executing transactions with individuals, companies, or countries that are to be found on sanctions lists.
+Such lists are provided by the United Nations, European Union, UK Treasury, US Office of Foreign Assets Control (OFAC), and other governments and organizations.

 Politically Exposed Person screening

 One of our goals is to be able to identify politically exposed persons amongst our users.
 That’s why we don’t simply rely only on user-supplied identification declarations, but also screen by ourselves all individual account holders.
 We also inspect any person that has access to a corporate account against various domestic and international PEP lists.

 X1 keeps the right to downgrade or ban any user who we believe has provided inadequate, insufficient, or wrong personal information, or who happened to be listed on a sanctions list.
 We keep the right to determine whether the provided information is adequate or sufficient for the needs of the transactions made.
 We keep the right to determine the appropriate verification for each and every customer.
 Without prior notice, we may terminate the registration of a user if the above-mentioned cases are present.
 We then may express a requirement for additional identity verification.